Relationship Between You, The Machine and other people

 Succession tasking with no time loss would be impossible without keyboard shortcuts.
 All of these things wouldn’t work as seamlessly for me if I didn’t master them, especially the ones that are helping me navigate through the maze of simultaneously opened windows.

 This way operating a computer doesn’t feel like working, more like navigating tabs inside of my mind.
 Due to this speed, you are becoming increasingly dependent to top-notch hardware.
 When you are moving at this speed, you can sense when the machine is lagging behind you.
 You will encounter a situation where you are moving faster than your computer (or phone as well).
 This is probably going to push you towards the extremes of hardware speed.
-But the gains in time, things are done, and financial impact that you create will easily outweigh the technological investment that you are putting into computing power.
+But the gains in time, things are done, and the financial impact that you create will easily outweigh the technological investment that you are putting into computing power.

 After keyboard shortcuts, the next thing you will want to master is blind typing.
 What shortcuts do for navigation, blind typing is doing for communication and productivity of any written output.
 Mastering keyboard is essential not only for writing, but also for communication, programming, answering the emails, and all other daily activities that are text related.